-There is a sense of shared identity and purpose across the whole deanery, enshrined in a new five-year plan 2024-28 that seeks to implement the diocesan vision and strategy at local level and to "Make Jesus Known" across the Blackmore Vale.
-Deanery Chapter meets monthly for prayer, lunch and fellowship.
+There is a sense of shared identity and purpose across the whole deanery, enshrined in a five-year plan 2024-28 that seeks to implement the diocesan vision and strategy at local level, Making Jesus Known across the Blackmore Vale.
+Chapter meets monthly for prayer, lunch and conversation - a place of fellowship, mutual love and respect.
 Deanery Synod meets three times a year in January, May and September, and we have a fruitful and long-standing relationship with the Diocese of Lui in South Sudan.